Hingham Naval Ammunition Depot Annex: Post-Closure Usage

 The Commonwealth of Massachusetts took possession of the Annex, in 1966, and later turned the 3500 acre into the present day Wompatuck State Park.
 The last military activity at the Annex took place when the U.S. Army Reserve 187th Infantry Brigade was stationed at United States Army Reserve Center Hingham from 1971 to 1982.

 In the late 1990s the government, who were in charge of the remaining section of the Depot that was not turned into Wompatuck, announced they were going to donate the remaining part to the park.
 This involved, first, cleaning the area, featuring the demolition of the remaining buildings, despite their historical value.
 This task was completed in the Spring of 2015, with the former building sites having been razed and covered with earth and new hiking and biking trails established, roadways refinished as walking and biking trails and access improved via the former rail bed, connecting to Route 3A in Cohasset near the Greenbush rail line.
 Gates have been created at the end of Leavitt St. in Hingham and from the Doane St. path from Cohasset.

 Bunkers here, as well as those in the remains of the original Hingham Naval Ammunition Depot in what is now Bare Cove Park, had been used as shelter by homeless persons.
-Following the grisly murder of two homeless men in Bare Cove in 2005, the remaining bunkers in the park have been demolished.
+Following the grisly murder of two homeless men in Bare Cove in 2005, most of the remaining bunkers in the park were demolished.

 However, local Boy Scouts have worked to preserve some of these bunkers, including N9, as a memorial to the military and civilian personnel who served at the Depot.